 If you are ambitious enough to want a DIY solution, here is a video that walks you through making your own sanding star from materials you likely already have in your shop.

 Corners and grooves can be particularly difficult to reach with just sandpaper and the flat head of a screwdriver.
-This credit card(s) trick works well for sanding the irregular edges of a table top, or chair legs.
+This credit card(s) trick works well for sanding a table top or chair leg’s irregular edges.

 If the shape is so irregular, though, a deck of playing cards can take the place of your credit card.
 The cards and sandpaper will adjust to the contour of the workpiece being sanded.
 This playing card sanding block is a neat trick, providing a flexible but firm base for holding the sandpaper against a curved surface.

-Sanding Blocks.
-After suggesting some out of the norm sanding options for sanding uneven or irregular surfaces, it might seem a bit mundane to mention soft sanding blocks.
+After suggesting some out of the norm sanding options for sanding uneven or irregular surfaces, mentioning soft sanding blocks might seem a bit mundane.
 However, that really is not the case.

 Soft sanding blocks come in a wide variety of sizes, shapes, and profiles that are designed for particular workpieces.
 Lightweight and durable, these sanding blocks are designed for convex pieces, curved pieces, and more.
-They are lightweight, so no arm or hand fatigue; glide over varying surface levels; resist most solvents; and, virtually eliminate gouging.
+They are lightweight, so they have no arm or hand fatigue, glide over varying surface levels, resist most solvents, and virtually eliminate gouging.

 Baseboard or crown molding, irregular-shaped table or chair legs, and more are all made smooth with soft sanding blocks.
 Their tapered edges allow you to sand up to and underneath hard to reach spots.